PhilHarps/music/README.md

 - Listings are sorted by `instrument_type` attribute on the home page
 - Images (avatar, listing photos) can be uploaded onto Cloudinary
 - Listings can be purchased individually via Stripe
+- Image file type validation when uploading (only accepts .png and .jpg file extensions)

 ---